 As we mentioned earlier, the most vulnerable point of failure for any PRNG is its seed number, so one would want to randomize this as much as possible.
 Now, since all computer-based ways to generate randomness are inherently non-random, the best way to get input data that is truly random is to get it from the natural world.

-One of the most notable examples of this is in the “Wall of Entropy” found in the offices of CloudFlare, one of the world’s largest online content networks.
+One of the most notable examples of this is in the "Wall of Entropy" found in the offices of Cloudflare, one of the world's largest online content networks.
 The Wall of Entropy is, simply put, a wall of 100 different lava lamps that are kept on at all times and operate as they normally would.
-Opposite this wall is an array of cameras that are pointed at each lamp and taking pictures at regular intervals, the data of which is then fed into the CloudFlare systems to generate SSL encryption keys.
+Opposite this wall is an array of cameras that are pointed at each lamp and taking pictures at regular intervals, the data of which is then fed into their systems to generate the Cloudflare SSL encryption keys.

 Because the movement of the wax blobs in each lava lamp is governed by the chaotic nature of physics, their positions and therefore the data that is encoded into each photo taken of them, is now completely random.